Jimmi Clay: Relationships

 The marriage is soon tested by Jimmi's desire to start a family and Cherry's affair with Daniel Granger (Matthew Chambers), which he threatens to reveal.
 A month later, Abelson departed the cast to pursue new roles.
 On-screen, Cherry and Jimmi's marriage "implodes", as Jimmi discovers the affair.
 He initially "holds it together", but he loses his temper when he learns that Cherry has secretly been taking contraception, despite their plans for a family.
 Abelson found the scenes "quite excruciating" to play out, knowing that Jimmi had been innocent throughout the storyline and was unaware of the truth.
 She said: "I felt really sick and uncomfortable, which obviously is how Cherry felt too."
 Talking to Daniel Kilkelly of Digital Spy, Abelson explained that towards the end, Cherry had started to realise that her idea of the perfect marriage was not what it initially was.
 Abelson also thought that it was interesting that Cherry and Jimmi were put together, saying they were "always two very different people".

-Hermione Pitman (Rebekah Manning) became Jimmi's love interest in 2014.
+Hermione Benford (Rebekah Manning) became Jimmi's love interest in 2014.
 After Zara turns down his romantic advances, Jimmi struggles with the compulsion to wash his hands.
 He attends an OCD support group and meets "kindred spirit" Hermione.
 Jimmi likes the "outlandish" ways she uses to deal with her condition.
 The relationship ends when Jimmi learns Hermione has kissed his friend Al Haskey (Ian Midlane).
 Still affected by Cherry's betrayal, Jimmi tells Hermione that he cannot forgive any infidelity.
 He also realises that they making their illnesses worse by being together.